davea42/libdwarf-code/README.md

 ## Goal
-Libdwarf has been focused for years on both providing access to DWARF2 throuth
+Libdwarf has been focused for years on both providing access to DWARF2 through
 DWARF5 data in a portable
 way while also detecting and reporting if the DWARF is corrupted and avoiding